Two-scale series expansions for travelling wave packets in one-dimensional periodic media: One-dimensional formulation

 \section{One-dimensional formulation}

-In what follows we focus on the (1+1)-version ({\it i.e.} $d=1$) of the equation (\ref{orig_eqn}), where $A$ is a scalar, which we will label by $a$:
+We focus on the (1+1)-version ({\it i.e.} $d=1$) of the equation (\ref{orig_eqn}), where $A$ is a scalar, which we will label by $a$:

-Here $a=a(x, y, t)$ is a positive and bounded scalar function, $Q$-periodic ($Q:=(0,1)$) in $y,$ with a bounded inverse.
-The equation (\ref{1D_orig_eqn}) may describe anti-plane shear waves in an elastic medium that in general is locally periodic (showing an explicit dependence of the coefficient $a$ on the spatial variable $x$), possibly with memory (the dependence of $a$ on time $t$).
-The asymptotic framework presented below can be generalised in a straightforward way to arbitrary ({\it i.e} non-polarised) displacement fields in a stratified elastic medium.
+Here $a=a(x, y, t)$ is a positive and bounded scalar function, 1-periodic in $y,$ with a bounded inverse.
+The equation (\ref{1D_orig_eqn}) may describe anti-plane shear waves in an elastic medium that in general is locally periodic (showing an explicit dependence of the coefficient $a$ on the spatial variable $x$), possibly with time-dependent material properties.
+The asymptotic framework presented below can be generalised in a straightforward way to arbitrary ({\it i.e.} non-polarised) displacement fields in a stratified elastic medium.